 Stay away from craft items like paint and rubber cement.

-beauty work, for example -- ask to switch to latex-free products.
+If you work where people wear gloves -- cleaning, food service, or beauty work, for example -- ask to switch to latex-free products.

-In Medical Settings
+In Medical Offices or Hospitals

-allergy.
 Set your appointment for the first thing in the morning.
 There's less chance that latex particles will be in the air then.

-Wear a medical ID bracelet or carry a card that identifies your
+Wear a medical ID bracelet or carry a card that lists your allergy.

-allergy.
 Check labels on everything.
 Don't assume that something labeled "hypoallergenic" is latex-free.